Mariyappan withdrawn as India's Paralympic flag-bearer after coming in contact of COVID positive person | Sports-Games

 - Japan

-High-jumper Mariyappan Thangavelu was on Tuesday replaced by javelin thrower Tek Chand as India's flag-bearer for the Paralympics opening ceremony here this evening after coming in close contact of a COVID positive person during his flight to Tokyo.
+High-jumper Mariyappan Thangavelu was on Tuesday replaced by shot-putter Tek Chand as India's flag-bearer for the Paralympics opening ceremony here this evening after coming in close contact with a COVID positive person during his flight to Tokyo.

 Mariyappan, a gold-medallist from Rio Olympics, has been quarantined along with five other Indians.
 Discus thrower Vinod Kumar is also among those withdrawn from the ceremony because of the same reason.